 Step 2: Run udpxy

 Unless you have an unusual setup with more than 1 network card, all you should need to do now is start udpxy running with a port of your choosing.
-I use port 4022 since it was used in an example on the udpxy forum, and ports above 1024 don’t require any special permissions:
+I use port 4022 since it’s used in the examples when you run udpxy without any parameters, and ports above 1024 don’t require any special permissions:

 udpxy -p 4022

 There are more configuration options available: run udpxy with no parameters for a list.